The Best Copenhagen Itinerary

 First I recommend visiting Rosenborg Slot, a beautiful renaissance castle that holds the Danish Crown Jewels.
 It was originally built as a summer residence but is intricately designed – no one room looks the same!

 After you’ve had your fill of royalty, head across the street to the Botanical Gardens, a large open public space with beautiful antique glasshouses, lakes and greenery.
 Art lovers can pop next door to SMK, the National gallery of Copenhagen dedicated to works of art from the 14th century to present day.
-It’s a massive art museum, similar to the Met in New York, where you can spend as little as 30 minutes or your entire day!Read more: The Ultimate Guide to Copenhagen’s Best Museums
+It’s a massive art museum, similar to the Met in New York, where you can spend as little as 30 minutes or your entire day!Read more: All of Copenhagen’s Best Museums

 Day 2: Exploring Copenhagen’s Neighborhoods